-Like maps of traction forces beneath epithelial or endothelial cell sheets, maps of inter- and intra-cellular stresses also reveal a physical picture that is dominated by dynamic heterogeneity.
-But because the intercellular stress is essentially a spatial integral, or accumulation, of the traction forces (Fig. 2), the length scale of its fluctuations is longer and the time scale of its fluctuations is slower [18].
-Even though structure is relatively homogeneous, mechanical stresses within the monolayer define a landscape that is rugged, with stresses fluctuating abruptly both in space and in time (Fig. 3).
+also reveal a physical picture that is dominated by dynamic heterogeneity.
+However, because the intercellular stress is essentially a spatial integral, or accumulation, of the traction forces (Figure 2), the length scale of its fluctuations is longer, and the time scale of its fluctuations is slower [18].
+Even though structure is relatively homogeneous, mechanical stresses within the monolayer define a landscape that is rugged, with stresses fluctuating abruptly both in space and in time (Figure 3).

 Like a hiker trekking the Himalayas, the constituent cell trekking the monolayer must navigate a stress landscape that is severely rugged.
-But unlike the hiker, the constituent cell also contributes appreciably to that landscape and actively remodels it.
+Unlike the hiker, however, the constituent cell also contributes appreciably to that landscape and actively remodels it.
 Moreover, the stress fluctuations that the cell encounters, and the stresses that it generates actively, are comparable in magnitude to the shear modulus of the cell itself.
 As such, the scale of cellular deformations observed during the cell trek are expected to be comparable in magnitude to cell dimensions, and strains are therefore expected to be large.
-As such, the cell not only contributes to that stress landscape but also must sense it and respond actively to it.
+As such, the cell not only contributes to that stress landscape but must also sense it and respond actively to it.
 Resulting fluctuations of intercellular stress are coherent over multiple cell diameters, thus revealing the cooperative transmission of forces from cell to cell across numerous intercellular junctions.
-Analysis of stress correlation reveals characteristic relaxation times of roughly 5-30 minutes and characteristic distances of force transmission of roughly 10-20 cell diameters, although some stress fluctuations expand to span the entire cell monolayer [17, 18].
+Analysis of stress correlation reveals characteristic relaxation times of roughly 5-30 minutes and characteristic distances of force transmission of roughly 10-20 cell diameters, although some stress fluctuations expand to span the entire cell monolayer [17,18].